Pink Receives Honor At BRIT Awards While Turning Heads In Bold Outfit

 “I think it’s kind of rad that I just lost my 20th Grammy nomination.
 I’m always honored to be included.
 Now to get this sick baby in the bathtub.
 Congrats to all the nominees!
 Have fun tonight,” she said in high spirits following the news of her loss on Twitter.

 Yet all of that is seemingly forgotten following her great performance at the BRIT’s and the acceptance of her new award.
-On top of that it was also brought to Pink’s attention that her song, “Beautiful Trauma”, has been on the Billboard 200 for an entire year, according to a Twitter post by @chartdata.
+On top of that it was also brought to Pink’s attention that her song, “Beautiful Trauma,” has been on the Billboard 200 for an entire year, according to a Twitter post by @chartdata.

 “Well today is turning out to be a great day,” she said in response to the news.